physical address: 49 Bryant street

 How long does it take to serve the papers?

 Papers are processed in the order received.
-It may take three weeks or more to process and complete the service.
+We complete all services as quick as possible.
+However, it may take three weeks or more to process and complete the service.
 There are also mailing delays and timelines for certain services.
-If you are submitting papers that have a court date, please submit the papers at least four weeks in advance of the court date.
+If you are submitting papers that have a court date, please submit the papers AT LEAST FOUR WEEKS in advance of the court date.
 Defendants in certain cases are required to be served well ahead of the court date to be able to prepare.
 This is especially true for out-of-county or out-of-state cases.

 What areas do you cover for serving civil papers?

-Our office serves papers to subjects working or residing within Mono County at a physical address within the county.
-This includes the Town of Mammoth Lakes and the Naval Weapons Training Center near Bridgeport.
+Our office serves papers to subjects working or residing within Mono County.
+The service address MUST be a physical address within Mono County.
+This includes the town of Mammoth Lakes.

 What do I get once the service is done?